opendocsg/opendoc-state-courts-practice-directions/PART-16-General-Matters.md

 (3) An undertaking from counsel shall be given to have all the documents (including the originating process) filed in Court the next available working day must be furnished to the Judicial Officer processing the application.

-(4) The hearing may take place in the Civil Registry of the State Courts or at any place as directed by the Judicial Officer hearing the matter.
+(4) The hearing may take place in the Registry of the State Courts or at any place as directed by the Judicial Officer hearing the matter.

 (5) For the avoidance of doubt, the above applies only to civil proceedings in the Magistrates’ Courts or District Courts.